Brand & Design

 A single-binary simulation harness for 2.4GHz mesh firmware.
 Runs 512 virtual nodes on one laptop; no hardware required to validate routing logic.

-We work from offices in Lisbon and Braga — and from wherever the work makes sense.
+We work from offices in Lisbon, Braga, Ericeira, Matosinhos, London, and Oslo — and from wherever the work makes sense.
 Remote-first when concentration demands it, on-site when presence does.
 We run the same model with partners: sprints in shared spaces, offsite weeks with our partners, and hands-on sessions when the problem is physical.

 "Never trust a thought that occurs to you indoors."